 In the computing context, it is apparent that ‘Cloud’ means very different things to different people so what is BEAR Cloud and what can it do?

 At the simplest level, BEAR Cloud is a bunch of powerful computing resources (dedicated to supporting computationally or data intensive research) that can be deployed flexibly and changed easily to meet evolving user needs.
 The entire infrastructure is housed on campus; a characteristic which is particularly important for those dealing with large datasets or sensitive data.
-It is also highly cost effective in comparison with current commercial cloud offerings.
+It is also highly efficient and cost effective in comparison with current commercial cloud offerings.

 Who can use the service?